Health Science (HS)

 Quarter Credit Hours: 5 | Prerequisite: None

-HS860: Health Science Doctoral Project I
+HS860: Doctoral Project I: Project Proposal

 Quarter Credit Hours: 5 | Prerequisite: HS840

-Quarter Credit Hours: 10 | Prerequisite: HS860 or permission from the Dean
+Quarter Credit Hours: 5 | Prerequisite: HS860

 HS871: Health Science Doctoral Project Extension Course